 Over the past 25 years, there have been shifts in crops planted in the United States.
 Overall, acres in feed grain crops decreased while acres in oilseed crops increased.
 Feed grain crops losing acres were wheat, oats, barley, and sorghum.

 Poor prices, weather and diseases have caused Louisiana wheat production to drop to 16,000 acres, LSU AgCenter experts said at a field day held April 19 at the Macon Ridge Research Station.
 Statewide wheat acreage was about 150,000 just three

 Spring wheat planting was behind in five of the key growing states as of April 16, with Idaho and Washington significantly behind, followed by Minnesota and then North Dakota and Montana, according to last week’s USDA Crop Progress report.
 If

 Kansas State University will host a Cover Crop Field Day on Friday, May 19 at 9:30 a.m. at the K-State HB Ranch in southeast Trego County.
 The ranch is at 39008 147 Highway in Brownell, Kansas.
 K-State researchers will discuss

-Crop Progress and Condition for the Week Ending March 26, 2017.
+Crop Progress and Condition for the Week Ending April 23, 2017.
 REPORTER COMMENTS BY COUNTY – Comments are based on remarks made by extension agents, farmers, commodity specialists, and other knowledgeable individuals.
-NORTHERN ROCKINGHAM (Doug Horn) Continued dry conditions.
-Only
+NORTHERN ROCKINGHAM (Doug Horn) A lot of corn